- The Learning Environment

 About Our Faculty

-Recent faculty achievements include Dr. Laura Feltri receiving the Chancellor’s Award for Excellence in Scholarship and Creative Activities, Dr. Norma Nowak receiving the Buffalo Business First 2020 Power 150 Women in Buffalo, Dr. Marc Halfon receiving UB’s Excellent Scholar’s Award for Sustained Research Achievement, and Dr. Thomas Hohle receiving The Milton Plesur Excellence in Teaching Award.
+Recent faculty achievements include Dr. Jennifer Surtees receiving the Community Service Award for Excellence in Promoting Inclusion and Diversity, Dr. Laura Feltri receiving the Chancellor’s Award for Excellence in Scholarship and Creative Activities, Dr. Norma Nowak receiving the Buffalo Business First 2020 Power 150 Women in Buffalo, Drs.
+Marc Halfon and Gabriela Popescu receiving UB’s Excellent Scholar’s Award for Sustained Research Achievement, and Dr. Thomas Hohle receiving The Milton Plesur Excellence in Teaching Award.

 Faculty List Directory